-Note 8 - Interest in joint ventures
+8 Interest in joint ventures

-IFRS 12p21(a) Set out below are the joint ventures of the group as at 31 December 2011, which, in the opinion of the directors, are material to the group.
-The joint ventures as listed below have share capital consisting solely of ordinary shares, which are held directly by the group; the country of incorporation or registration is also their principal place of business.
+IFRS12p21(a) Set out below are the joint ventures of the group as at 31 December 2012, which, in the opinion of the directors, are material to the group.
+The joint ventures as listed below have share capital consisting solely of ordinary shares, which are held directly by the group: the country of incorporation or registration is also their principal place of business.

-Nature of investment in joint ventures 2011 and 2010
+Nature of investment in joint ventures 2012 and 2011

-Name of entity Place of business/ country of incorporation % of ownership interest Nature of the relationship Measurement method
+Name of entity Place of business/country of incorporation %of ownership interest Nature of the relationship Measurement method

-JV1 United kingdom 50 Note 1 Equity
+JV1 United Kingdom 50 Note 1 Equity

 JV2 Italy 50 Note 2 Equity

-Note 1: JV1 provides products and services to the footware industry in the UK.
+Note 1: JV1 provides products and services to the footwear industry in the UK.
 JV1 is a strategic partnership for the group, providing access to new technology and processes for its footware business.

-Note 1: JV2 manufactures parts for the footware industry and distributes its products globally.
-JV2 is strategic for the group's growth in the European market and provides the group with access to expertise in efficient manufacturing processes for its footware business and access to key fashion trends.
+Note 1: JV2 manufactures parts for the footwear industry and distributes its products globally.
+JV2 is strategic for the group's growth in the European market and provides the group with access to expertise in efficient manufacturing processes for its footwear business and access to key fashion trends.